 To solve this problem, Artix enables you to write code that is location independent, and therefore easy to distribute and deploy.

 Note: These features are designed for WSDL-based services.
 They do not provide mechanisms for resolving local objects.
-For details of how to do this, see Developing Artix Applications with C++ and Developing Artix Applications with JAX-RPC.
+For details of how to do this, see Developing Artix Applications with C++.

 Enabling Server and Client Applications